jose-hirmas/mdefportafolio/docs/fab academy/Weekly Tasks.md

 I liked the Arduino movement because of the mindset of openess, free and accesible.
 This is the link of Fab Lab Barcelona class: https://speakerdeck.com/pral2a/arduino-an-introduction-updated?slide=11

-## Week 11
-Nothing this is machine week you already did The Almost useless machines

-## Week 12
-This is easter break enjoy your holidays

 ## W14 - Networking and communications

 This week we were introduced to networks and communication protocols for connecting systems due to location, paralelism, modularity and interference.
 I liked the metaphor about the onion and is layers to understand this concepts.